maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/LocalMultiwayIsomorphism.png" width="199">

-However, looking at even this simple example, we can determine that the algorithm described above is not quite right, e.g., consider the last two expressions, `{1, 2, 3, 4}` and `{1, 3, 2, 4}`.
+However, looking at even this simple example, we can determine that the algorithm described above is not quite right;
+e.g., consider the last two expressions, `{1, 2, 3, 4}` and `{1, 3, 2, 4}`.
 On the one hand, if we start all the way from `{{1}}` and consider two possible evolutions ending with `{{1, 2, 3, 4}}` and `{{1, 3, 2, 4}}`, they should be deduplicated, as they are the same up to the renaming `2 <-> 3`.